-Since 1992, Freegold has explored the Golden Summit Project, which is located 20 miles north of Fairbanks, Alaska and less than 5 miles from one of Alaska's largest gold mines (Kinross' 350,000 oz/year Fort Knox Mine).
+Since 1992, Freegold has explored the Golden Summit Project, which is located 18 miles north of Fairbanks, Alaska and less than 5 miles from one of Alaska's largest gold mines (Kinross' 421,641 oz/year Fort Knox Mine 2013 production).
 Freegold's approximately 7-mile long by 1 to 2 mile wide Golden Summit property is located at the center of the historic Fairbanks mining district.
-This property contains over 80 known gold occurrences, and has hosted the district's largest and highest-grade historic underground gold producers.
+Detailed exploration conducted to date covers only a limited portion of the property.
+The balance of the property contains numerous old mines and prospects that have not as yet been systematically explored.
+This property contains over 80 known gold occurrences, and host the district's largest and highest-grade historic underground gold producers.

 In the following discussion, gold is sometimes abbreviated by its elemental symbol, "Au"; and "g/t" or "gpt" refers to grams of gold per metric tonne.